Are you retired?

 My wheels are made in the USA of aluminum oxide.

-Is it true that all the items you use to sharpen at MADE IN AMERICA?
+Is it true that all of the items you use to sharpen are MADE IN AMERICA?

 How often do I need to have my knives sharpened?